hamsternipples/nosedocs/noseblog.md

 ### 2018-11-26 03:47 - let your desires get up to speed with you

 I smoked the last few days, and the real take-away I had from the whole thing is an understanding of contrast that I previously did not have. it began the first day as a realisation that ok the realisation of tesla and my visual capacity on my left-side has been shut down pretty well, and barring some sort of miracle, I should just accept it and move forward. as soon as I did, it was almost as if edison was there sort of like waiting.
-I could see that would happen on my right side, and that even though edison and tesla had their differences, and neither were really victorious, edison did come out a bit ahead. edison failed many times and had quite a lot of contrast. skipping over both of their failures, I realised I am a bit of a combination of the two.
+I could see that it would happen on my right side, and that even though edison and tesla had their differences, and neither were really victorious, edison did come out a bit ahead monetarily, but not technologically, because he was too near-sighted with his technology and needed to be right.. skipping over both of their failures, I realised I am a bit of a combination of the two.

+(which is pretty cool because I like frequencies and stuff, but it's always interested me to play around with extremely high potential DC pulses -- sort of like how I am as a person)

 ---

-early on, tesla would tinker in his mind on an invention for quite a while, perfecting it in his mind before even building it. when he built it, he often marvelled at how well performed exactly like how it was in his imagination. tesla needed physical evidence of prove to himself the validity of his creation. edison had a bit more of something similar to me where I feel it and through a process of elimination (contrast), he eventually arrived at what he wanted.
+early on, tesla would tinker in his mind on an invention for quite a while, perfecting it in his mind before even building it. when he built it, he often marvelled at how well performed, exactly like how it was in his imagination. tesla needed physical evidence of prove to himself the validity of his creation. edison had a bit more of something similar to me where I feel it and through a process of elimination (contrast), he eventually arrived at what he wanted.
 I believe edison's technique was flawed in the perception he had of his creation, so my method is better.
 I also believe tesla's method has some drawbacks as well.

 [... lol?]